Tips on Getting Perfect Alignment

 b. lower the VTA by 0.2mm and listen again.

-c. repeat this exercise until you are sure you have too much bass. sound becomes murky.
+c. repeat this exercise until you are sure you have too much bass and the sound becomes murky.

 d. raise the VTA by 0.2mm and listen.